sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy.
 2. Restart the machine.
-3. Verify that the Switch User interface is hidden when attempting to log on.
+3. Verify that the Switch account button is hidden.

 <a href="" id="wirelessdisplay-allowprojectiontopc"></a>**WirelessDisplay/AllowProjectionToPC**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allow or disallow turning off the projection to a PC.